logo

 ===========

-There may also be genetic factors, but
+There may be genetic factors, but

-Once the spine is misaligned
+Once a spine is crooked,

-Shoulder, waist, hips, thighs
+Shoulders, waist, hips, thighs

-Good posture and walking correctly are also important.
+I think having good posture and walking correctly are also important.

 5